sungiant/sge/readme.md

 ## Features

-SGE has a minimal feature set - you could think of it as being something like [ShaderToy](https://www.shadertoy.com) running against Vulkan for desktop environments with direct control in C++ over shader input data.
+SGE has a minimal feature set - you could think of it as being something like [ShaderToy][shader_toy] running against Vulkan for desktop environments with direct control in C++ over shader input data.

 - [x] Easily author compute shader based rendering demos.
 - [x] Configurable input data: push constants, and uniform buffers.